David L. Westling, Ed.D., UP Program director

 Rebekah Norris, UP Program Coordinator

 Rebekah received her bachelor's degree in communication sciences and disorders with a minor in special education from Western Carolina University.
 She is currently pursuing her master's degree in communication sciences and disorders from Western Carolina University.
-Her responsibilities include coordination of day-to-day operations for the UP Program, including interacting with local schools, parents, and potential applicants with intellectual and/or developmental disabilities, developing Individual Plans for College Participation for participants, recruiting and supervising undergraduate students as natural supports, coordinating weekly schedules for participants, and collaborating with various communityand state agencies.
+Her responsibilities include coordination of day-to-day operations for the UP Program, including interacting with local schools, parents, and potential applicants with intellectual and/or developmental disabilities, developing Individual Plans for College Participation for students, recruiting and supervising undergraduate students as natural supports, coordinating weekly schedules for students, and collaborating with various community and state agencies.

 Seb Prohn, Ph.D., UP faculty liaison/outreach coordinator

 Seb received his bachelor’s degree in sociology and a Ph.D in psychology from North Carolina State University.
 For his thesis Seb created a context specific measure for psychological sense of community.
 While completing course work for his doctorate in psychology, Seb taught several psychology courses and served as the primary evaluator for two action research based grants.
 His UP responsibilities include collaborating with WCU faculty and satellite programs to maximize students’ meaningful participation.
 Seb’s research interests include participatory evaluation, social inclusion, and self-determination for individuals with intellectual disabilities in the postsecondary environment.